-A credit score is made up by information held by credit reference agencies, which lenders use to determine your suitability for a product.
-But what data do banks use to make up your score?
+A credit score is made up of information held by credit reference agencies, which lenders use to determine your suitability for a product.
+But what data do lenders use to make up your score?

-First and foremost you will have filled in an application form for credit.
+First, they use the information you entered on the form you used to apply for the credit.
 This is likely to include all the relevant information your lender needs relating to your income, employment circumstances, address, and so on.
-Although some of these details are only a formality, factors such as your income can play a part in how credit-worthy you appear - simply because if you are on a lower income, you are more likely to have trouble repaying the credit.
+Although some of these details are only a formality, factors such as your income can play a part in how credit worthy you appear - simply because if you are on a lower income, you are more likely to have trouble repaying the credit.

 It is very important to get all your details down correctly at this stage, as lenders use this as a starting point in predicting what sort of borrower you will be.
-So make sure you fill everything in correctly and are as honest as possible about your circumstances.
+Make sure you fill in everything correctly and are as honest as possible about your circumstances.

-If you have borrowed and repaid with banks successfully in the past, you are more likely to be seen as credit-worthy now - but if you have had a history of late payments, your application for credit will be looked on a little more sceptically.
+If you have borrowed and repaid with banks successfully in the past, you are more likely to be seen as credit-worthy now - but if you have had a history of late payments, your credit application will be looked on a little more sceptically.

-There are 3 main credit reference agencies in the UK who each hold information on your past credit behaviour.
+There are three main credit reference agencies in the UK that each hold information on your past credit behaviour.
 These are Equifax, Experian, and TransUnion.

-When you make an application for credit, data from these reference agencies will be pooled together to build up a picture of you as a borrower - but what data will be held on you?
+When you make a credit application, one or more of these reference agencies is contacted to get a picture of you as a customer - but what data will be held on you?

-First it's important to note that most of the data in your file will only go back 6 years.
-This means that the way in which you've borrowed and paid back in the last 6 years will be looked at primarily, without regard to your history before that point - although generally a history of bankruptcy or CCJs will be looked at too, however long ago they occurred.
+First, it's important to note that most of the data in your file will only go back 6 years.
+This means that how you've borrowed and paid back in the last 6 years will be looked at primarily, without regard to your history before that point - although generally a history of bankruptcy or CCJs will be looked at too, however long ago they occurred.

-Electoral roll: The electoral roll verifies your permanent address and informs your local council that you are able to vote.
+Electoral roll: The electoral roll verifies your permanent address and informs your local council that you can vote.
 This information will be used to confirm your address, how long you have lived there, who you live with, and other residential details that the lender is interested in.

 Court records: Any appearances in court you have made to do with debt or bankruptcies, and if you have any CCJs (County Court Judgments).

-Financial associations: Anyone that you have had a joint credit agreement with in the past, such as if you had credit card with a partner, will be recorded.
+Financial associations: Anyone that you have had a joint credit agreement with in the past, such as if you had a joint account with a partner, will be recorded.
 Where your partner's credit history has been less than pristine this could affect you.

-Frauds: If you have committed a fraud with credit usage in the past this will be recorded.
+Frauds: If you have committed fraud with credit usage in the past this will be recorded.